University of Nottingham

 Joined U21 in 1997

-The University of Nottingham was established by Royal Charter in 1881 and consistently ranks in the top ten of UK university rankings and in the world's top 75 universities.
+The University of Nottingham was established by Royal Charter in 1881 and is ranked in the top 1% of all universities worldwide (QS World University Rankings 2014/15).
 In 2004, Nottingham alumni were awarded two Nobel awards, with the Nobel Prize for Medicine going to Sir Peter Mansfield for his pioneering work in Magnetic Resonance Imaging, and an additional Nobel Prize for Economic Science to a Nottingham graduate and former member of staff, Professor Clive Granger.

 More than 90 per cent of research at the University of Nottingham is of international quality, according to the most recent Research Assessment Exercise, with almost 60 per cent of all research defined as ‘world-leading’ or ‘internationally excellent’.
 Research Fortnight analysis of RAE 2008 ranked the University 7th in the UK by research power.
 In teaching, 30 subjects at Nottingham have received the top ‘excellent’ rating in national assessments of quality undertaken by the Teaching Quality Assurance Agency.
 Nottingham University Business School has been ranked as both ‘internationally excellent’ for research and also ‘excellent’ for teaching, placing it at the very top of UK rankings of its Business Schools.
 In addition, it has been ranked as one of the top five business schools for research in Europe by the Financial Times.